 Auto dealerships should utilize callout extensions to highlight value-added incentives that make your dealership unique.
 Are you family-owned and operated?
 Call it out.
 Been around for 50 years?
 Call that out.
 Maybe you want to get more specific at the make or model level.
 Let’s suppose that you have a campaign that is promoting a Ford Escape.
 You could include callouts that highlight specific features that separate Escapes from other comparable models, such as: Rear-view camera, LED tail lamps, 2.5L Engine, etc. Callouts can be utilized in so many variations, so it’s important that your strategy resonates accordingly.

 6. Allow Shoppers to Message Your Dealership Directly

-The message extension, released on October of 2016, was inevitable in a day-and-age dominated by people with their noses buried in their smartphones.
-Not only is smartphone usage on the rise, but a Nielson study found that smartphones hold a consumers’ attention nearly twice the time as television.
+The message extension, released in October of 2016, was inevitable in a day and age dominated by people with their noses buried in their smartphones.
+Not only is smartphone usage on the rise, but a Nielson study found that smartphones hold consumers’ attention nearly twice the time as television.
 Additionally, another study found that 75% of Millennials preferred texting compared to talking on their phones.

 Side Note – How to most effectively utilize the message extension…